raisercostin/jedi-io/README.md

     - [TODO] maximum connections/ip-hostname? for a specified timeframe?
     - [TODO] delay between requests to same server
   - [TODO] non-blocking IO returning Future/Observable ?
+- Version and Etag that is changed if file is changed.
+A change version/tag doesn't warranty a change in file content.
+- Types of Locations
+  - Abstract Locations
+    - InputLocation - locations that can be read
+    - OutputLocation - locations that can be written
+    - InOutLocation - location that can be read/written
+    - RelativeLocation - part of a location.
+Cannot be resolved to some content.
+    - NavigableLocation - location for which you can find parent/childrens/descendants.
+    - VersionedLocation - location trait with Version/Etag/UniqueId
+  - Fizical Locations
+    - FileLocation
+    - MemoryLocation - read/write in memory content - useful for tests.
+    - ClasspathLocation - InputLocation from classpath.
+    - Stream Location - location from a InputStream.
+Might not be reopened.
+    - TempLocation - location in the temporary file system.
+    - UrlLocation - location from a url.
+Follows redirects if needed
+    - VfsLocation - location based on [Apache-Vfs library](https://commons.apache.org/proper/commons-vfs/filesystems.html)
+    - ZipInputLocation - location around zip files

 # Usage
 ## Samples